 April was the best of times for online wagering in Pennsylvania amid the worst of times overall for revenue, according to figures released Monday by the Pennsylvania Gaming Control Board (PGCB.)

-Poker also had a record month for any legal US poker state, despite there being just one operator.
+PA also had a record month for poker, faring the best of any US state where it’s legal despite there being just one operator.

-As a result of the virus disruptions, overall gaming revenue was down 84% for April 2020 compared to April last year, even with the huge increase for online betting.
+As a result of the coronavirus disruptions, overall gaming revenue was down 84% for April 2020 compared to April last year, even with the huge increase in online betting.

 Online casino games expanded to fill the revenue void